 Last weekend we went back for a friends birthday, so we decided to look online to see if there was anywhere new that had opened since our last visit.
-We came across East Village, a 100% vegetarian cafe with loads of vegan options, that opened in October 2017.
+We came across East Village, a 100% vegan cafe, which opened in October 2017.

 East Village is situated on what seems to be the gateway into the heart of Clifton village.
 It’s a very pretty area of Bristol which has a very ‘villagey’ feel to it.
 It’s filled with beautiful cafes, florists, antique shops and fancy gift shops etc. East Village seems to fit seamlessly into it’s surroundings, whilst also still feeling young and modern.